-This part gives a reference to all the symbols exported from the package CLSQL-SYS, which are also re-exported from the package CLSQL.
+This part gives a reference to the symbols exported from the CLSQL package.
 These symbols constitute the normal user-interface of CLSQL.
+Currently, the symbols of the CommonSQL-API are not documented here.

-CLSQL-CONDITION -- the super-type of all CLSQL-specific conditions clsql-condition, condition, t
+SQL-CONDITION -- the super-type of all CLSQL-specific conditions SQL-CONDITION sql-condition, condition, t